hcutchley/Blender_oldGPU/Instructions.md

 Build Commands, in the blender folder e.g. C:\Blender_git\blender>

         python .\build_files\utils\make_update.py

         mkdir build

         cd build

-    //In the following replace sm_61 with your cuda graphics architechture (ensures not having to compile every single GPU, only your specific one) //
+  In the following replace sm_61 with your cuda graphics architechture (ensures not having to compile every single GPU, only your specific one)

    Run this command

     cmake .. -G "Visual Studio 17 2022" -A x64 ^
     -DWITH_CYCLES_CUDA_BINARIES=ON ^
     -DCUDA_TOOLKIT_ROOT_DIR="C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v12.8" ^
     -DCYCLES_CUDA_BINARIES_ARCH=sm_61

    Final command:

     cmake --build . --config Release --target install

 The build can take hours so remain patient, especially with the CUDA compile, its not stuck, just takes a while.